bumpwy/FDSolverPy/README.md

 ```

 ## Test run
 Examples can be found in the `./test` directory.
-For instance, under `./tests/local/2d/microstruct` do
+For instance, under `./tests/local/2d/microstruct` contains examples for diffusion problem in a microstructure.
 ```bash
 ./run.py
 ```